 As we learn more about the various New Years celebrations around the world, we may discover strange cultural twists that seem foreign to us.
 But these unique variations in the way people celebrate the New Year are part of what makes exploring the world so great.

-So let’s take a look at some of the more interesting New Year traditions around the world, and see how people will be ringing in 2019.
+So let’s take a look at some of the more interesting New Year traditions around the world, and see how people will be ringing in the next year.
 Who knows?
 Maybe we can find something fun along the way to adopt into our own New Year celebrations.

 I know many of us can’t wait to bid 2019 good riddance.
 So get ready, because New Years Day is coming soon!